Can Remote Video Monitoring Reduce Insurance Costs or Claims?

 Fewer Incidents Can Mean Fewer Claims

 One of the most direct ways remote video monitoring impacts insurance is by helping prevent incidents before they occur.
-Remote video monitoring detects suspicious activity, and a monitoring agent responds when something unusual occurs.
+With remote video monitoring, an AI system flags unusual activity and a trained monitoring agent responds immediately.
 This allows monitoring teams to intervene early using deterrents such as:

 • Loud sirens or audio deterrents